Robert Herron: College career

 Herron attended the University of Wyoming from 2010 to 2013.
 Upon arriving at Wyoming, he signed so late in the process that he missed all of the summer camps and workouts.
 Despite this, he split time at wide receiver and running back, as he appeared in 10 of 12 games as a freshman in 2010.
 He carried the ball 40 times for 235 yards (5.9 avg), and caught 6 passes for 57 yards.

 In 2011, predominantly playing wide receiver, he started the season catching seven passes for 104 yards and two touchdowns, including the game-winning touchdown with 22 seconds left in the fourth quarter vs. Weber State.
 Herron finished his season second on the team with 43 receptions for 379 yards and three touchdowns.

 In 2012, Herron established himself as a deep threat receiver, averaging 21.2 yds per reception.
 Opening the season vs #15 Texas, he had a breakout performance, totaling five catches for 173 yards and two touchdowns, becoming the National Receiver of the Week.
 He went on to catch 31 passes for 657 yards and eight touchdowns as a junior.

 In 2013, as a senior, Herron set career highs in receptions (72), receiving yards (937), and touchdowns (9).
 In Wyoming's final home game, Herron recorded 11 catches, 141 receiving yards and four touchdowns in a 59–56 overtime win over Hawaii.
 His four TD receptions in the game tied the school record set by Marcus Davis in 1995.
 He earned honorable mention All-MWC honors.

 During his career he played in 42 games, finishing with 152 receptions for 2,030 yards and 20 touchdowns.
 After his senior season he was invited to the Senior Bowl and NFL Combine.

 Professional career

-Tampa Bay Bucanneers
+Tampa Bay Buccaneers

-Herron was taken in the sixth round with the 185th overall pick of the 2014 NFL Draft by the Tampa Bay Buccaneers.
+Herron was taken in the sixth round with the 185th overall pick of the 2014 NFL draft by the Tampa Bay Buccaneers.

 Herron was waived by Buccaneers on September 1, 2015.